Robbery Under Arms (1957 film): Development

-Vincent Ball said Finch suggested to Lee that Ball and Finch play the Marsden boys but John Davis "insisted that contract artistes be used for the leads".
-Ball agreed to play a smaller role if he could go to Australia.
+According to Vincent Ball, who had been in A Town Like Alice, Peter Finch suggested to Jack Lee that Ball and Finch play the Marsden boys but John Davis, the managing director of Rank, "insisted that contract artistes be used for the leads".
+Ball agreed to play a smaller role in the movie if he could go to Australia.
 He was away "ten or eleven weeks" on salary to say one line in Australia filming the rest of his scenes at Pinewood.
+The biggest part was given to second-billed Ronald Lewis as Dick Marston.
+It has been argued that Maureen Swanson had "probably the best part" as a flirtatious sister.
+Both were under contract to Rank, as were Finch, David McCallum and Jill Ireland.